tristanguigue/dynamic-programming/README.md

-## A Collection of Dynamic Programing Problems
+## A Collection of Dynamic Programming Problems
 This is a collection of interesting algorithm problems written first recursively, then using memoization and finally a bottom-up approach.This allows to well capture the logic of dynamic programming.

-### Dynamic Programing
+### Dynamic Programming

-The idea behind dynamic programing as describe in The Algorithm Design Manual (S. Skiena):
+The idea behind dynamic programming as describe in The Algorithm Design Manual (S. Skiena):
 - Find the recursion in the problem
 - Build a table of possible values
 - Find the right order to evaluate the results so that partial results are available when needed.